European Pillar of Social Rights: Criticism

-Over the last 20 years, the fundamental social rights declared therein the EU Charter of Fundamental Rights, have been neither any great help in extending the EU’s social dimension nor have they been able to prevent the decline of social rights through the austerity-driven management of the euro crisis (Busch et al. 2018: 40).
+Over the last 20 years, the fundamental social rights declared in the EU Charter of Fundamental Rights have been neither any great help in extending the EU’s social dimension nor have they been able to prevent the decline of social rights through the austerity-driven management of the euro crisis (Busch et al. 2018: 40).
 We can only consider the EPSR as a soft instrument of EU governance.
 Although it is managed and monitored by the Commission, it has significant potential within the well-developed policy coordination between Member States, but this is contingent on the Council's approval of the Commission's proposals.
-The Commission's extensive integration of the EPSR into its policy coordinating procedure has been met with Member State objections.
 The EPSR's extensive integration into the Commission's policy coordinating framework has been viewed with scepticism by Member States.
 The EPSR is moreover not the right tool for overcoming the dominance of budgetary and competition-related priorities over social ones.
 The EPSR is most widely mentioned in the areas of education, anti-discrimination, and active labour market policy.

 After the Commission issued a legal package of ESPR, it included three key elements of legal dimensions, content and address of the regulation.
 However, there are significant gaps still putting ESPR under the question.
 First, there is a clear misfit: the regulation is not talking about the migrant workers and no updated version of migrant workers social rights are concerned under the ESPR.
 Second, there is no real interaction between the ESPR and international law, list includes UN and ILO convention and the European Social Charter.
 And third, social partners and collective interactions are missing as the ESPR does not talking about these issues at all.

-When it comes to implementation process and adaptation of the ESPR on the member states national legislation, commissions assessing state’s capability to adopt the legislation, as well as activities held by these states on the European level.
+When it comes to the implementation process and adaptation of the ESPR on the member states national legislation, commissions assessing state’s capability to adopt the legislation, as well as activities held by these states on the European level.
 However, on the EU level it is only soft law instruments the Commission owns in order to pressure and encourage ESPR’s adaptation on the member states level.
 As member states are key actors in ensuring compliance and enacting ESPR’s rights and principles.
 Without their support ESPR’s influence would stay under the question and the new wave of social rights would not have the influence it is willing for.
 However, the struggle is still going through this dumpy social rights path, as the real influence of ESPR’s is hard to predict.